RahulJayakrishnan/RahulJayakrishnan/README.md

 Software Developer, Web3 Enthusiast
 -----------------------------------

-I'm a software engineer with a passion for web3 and decentralized technologies.
+I'm a software engineer with a passion for web3 and the cryto space.
 SWE @ Salesforce | Ex Oracle | Masters in Computer Engineering- Distributed Systems @ Georgia Tech

 * 🌍  I'm based in San Francisco